 DISNEY OFFERS THREE ON-SITE HOTELS: the Grand Californian, the Disneyland Hotel, and the Paradise Pier Hotel.
 The Grand Californian, built in the rustic stone-and-timber style of the grand national-park lodges, is the flagship property.
-Newer, more elaborately themed, and closest to the theme parks and Downtown Disney, the Grand Californian is without a doubt the best place to stay . . . if you can afford it.
-Rooms at the Grand Californian start at about \$280 and range up to \$500 per night.
+Newer, more elaborately themed, and closer to the theme parks and Downtown Disney than the other two on-property hotels, the Grand Californian is without a doubt the best place to stay . . . if you can afford it.
+Rooms at the Grand Californian start at about \$340 and go up to \$500 per night.

 Next most convenient is the sprawling Disneyland Hotel, the oldest of the three.
-The Disneyland Hotel, consisting of three guest-room towers, has no theme but is lushly landscaped and offers large, luxurious guest rooms.
-Walking from the hotel to the park entrances takes about 7 to 12 minutes.
-Walking time to the monorail station, with transportation to Disneyland Park, is about three to six minutes.
-Rates at the Disneyland Hotel run from \$210 to \$360 per night depending on the season.
+Comprising three guest-room towers, the hotel has no theme but is lushly landscaped and offers large, luxurious guest rooms.
+Walking from the hotel to the park entrances takes about 10 to 12 minutes.
+Walking time to the monorail station, with transportation to Disneyland Park, is about 3 to 6 minutes.
+Rates at the Disneyland Hotel run from \$245 to \$285 per night, depending on the season.

 The east side of the third Disney hotel overlooks the Paradise Pier section of Disney's California Adventure theme park, hence the name Paradise Pier Hotel.
 Although there is a South Seas-island flavor, both in the guest rooms and in the public areas, the hotel is not themed.
 The guest rooms here are large.
 Walking to the theme-park entrances takes about 10 to 16 minutes, and to the monorail station and Downtown Disney about 5 to 10 minutes.
-Depending on season, room rates range from \$165 to \$330 per night.
+Depending on season, room rates range from \$225 to \$255 per night.